Ukko (island)

 The island is about 30 m high, 50 m broad and a 100 m long.
-The distance from the village of Inari to Ukonkivi is approximately 11 km.
-There are guided tours to the site during the summer from the harbour of the Sami museum, Siida.
+The distance from the village of Inari to Ukko is approximately 11 km.
+There are guided tours to the site during the summer from the harbour of the Sámi museum, Siida.

 There are two known siedis at Ukonsaari.
 The first one to be studied was a sacrificial cave.
-One of the most important archaeological findings in Lapland was made at Ukonkivi in 1873 by the British archaeologist Sir Arthur Evans, when a silver jewellery fragment was found in the cave.
+One of the most important archaeological findings in Lapland was made at Ukko in 1873 by the British archaeologist Sir Arthur Evans, when a silver jewellery fragment was found in the cave.
 An additional siedi was discovered in 2007 by Finnish archaeologists.

 The names of some of the numerous islands adjacent to Ukonsaari may suggest other religious sites, for example: